 Understanding transformations and trends

 Transformations and trend removal can help justify assumptions of normality and stationarity.
-Prediction, using ordinary, simple, and universal kriging for general Box-Cox, arcsine, and log transformations, is called trans-Gaussian kriging.
-The log transformation is a special case of a Box-Cox transformation, but it has special prediction properties and is known as lognormal kriging.
+Prediction using ordinary, simple, and universal kriging for general Box-Cox, arcsine, and log transformations is called trans-Gaussian kriging.
+Log transformation is a special case of Box-Cox transformation, but it has special prediction properties and is known as lognormal kriging.

 Transformation and trend for primary variable